FedericoPonzi/Horust/CONTRIBUTING.md

 1. Create a Docker image with a pre-determined working directory
 2. Run an (interactive / long-running) container off that image, with the local Horust project folder bind-mounted to the working directory
-3. Compile Horust and all its dependencies inside the container, using the local folder as storage for the cache
-4. Compile test dependencies and fill a few more caches (using `cargo test` and `cargo check`)
 5. Run `cargo X` inside the container

 When the Makefile target finishes, you will have a running container on your machine that you can compile Horust in.